 Respiration: Generating Energy

 Respiration is the process of converting nutrients into energy (ATP), the cell's primary energy currency.
 In aerobic respiration, cells use oxygen to break down glucose and other organic molecules, releasing energy in the form of ATP.
-This process occurs in the mitochondria, the cell's powerhouses.
+Practically speaking, this process occurs in the mitochondria, the cell's powerhouses.
 In anaerobic respiration, cells use other chemical compounds, such as nitrate or sulfate, to generate ATP in the absence of oxygen.
 Anaerobic respiration is less efficient than aerobic respiration but is essential for organisms that live in oxygen-poor environments.

 Movement: Adapting and Interacting